 Sessions typically last 90 minutes or 2 hours

-This format is often a good fit if your relationship feels strained but not in crisis, and you want consistent support over time.
+This format works well when the relationship feels strained but not in crisis, and you want a reliable rhythm for making change.

 Intensives and Retreats